evilsocket/medusa/README.md

 ## Usage

-First you need to create at least one service, let's start by defining a simple SSH honeypot that will accept any combination of user and password:
+First you need to create at least one service file.
+Let's begin by defining a simple SSH honeypot that accepts any combination of user and password:

 	mkdir -p /path/to/services.d/
 	touch /path/to/services.d/example-ssh.yaml

-Open `/path/to/services.d/example-ssh.yaml` with your favorite editor and paste the contents:
+Open `/path/to/services.d/example-ssh.yaml` with your favorite editor and paste these contents:

 ```yaml
 proto: ssh